ousmal/ousmal/README.md

 # 👋 Hi, I’m LO Ousmane
 ## A passionate Data Scientist (Machine learning) from France

-👀 I’m interested in Data Science and Machine learning

 💞️ I’m looking to collaborate on any project around Data Science | Machine learning

 📫 How to reach me: [My LinkedIn page](https://www.linkedin.com/in/ousmane-lo-023b05170/)